is Orchid Bark good for drainage?

 to the orchid potting mix.
 If yes, then soak this as well.
 You don’t need to soak this overnight; a couple hours will be sufficient.

-3) Remove the orchid form the old pot.
+3) Remove the orchid from the old pot.

 4) Once the orchid is out, clean all the potting material from the roots of the old orchid